buildkite/dynamic-pipeline-example/Readme.md

 ## How does it work?

-When a build is created it has a single job: to run `.buildkite/pipeline.sh`.
-This generates a the build pipeline depending on the environment.
+When a build is created it runs a single job that executes [.buildkite/pipeline.sh](.buildkite/pipeline.sh) and pipes the output to `buildkite-agent pipeline upload`.
+This example pipeline generation script:

-The dynamic pipeline:

 * Creates a separate test step for each directory in [steps](steps/)
 * Adds a deploy step at the end only if the build is on the master branch